andrewjahn/AndysBrainBook/docs/CAT12/CAT12_03_Preprocessing.rst

 Overview
 ********

 Compared to analyzing fMRI data, structural data is relatively quick and easy: The defaults work fine for most purposes, and the main preprocessing step is segmentation.
 This takes about 30 minutes per subject depending on which options you use, but given that there is usually one anatomical image per subject, about half an hour is usually the upper limit.
-This can be longer for longitudinal studies which involve separate anatomical scans being collected at each timepoint, but for now we will focus on a cross-sectional comparsion between Alzheimer's patients and control subjects.
+This can be longer for longitudinal studies which involve separate anatomical scans being collected at each timepoint, but for now we will focus on a cross-sectional comparison between Alzheimer's patients and control subjects.

 Segmenting the Data
 *******************